SAP/openui5-docs/docs/Using_Controller_Extension_21515f0.md

 ## Using Controller Extension

 Controller extensions allow you to add functionality to existing applications.
-This can be used for extensibility purposes, for example a customer extending SAP-delivered applications, or as a reusable part that is added to the original application.
+They can be used for extensibility purposes, for example by a customer wishing to extend SAP-delivered applications, or as a reusable part that is added to the original application.

 ***